gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 years while they quested after tin rings that held their parents' souls, or magicians who were wrongly imprisoned for necromancy, only to be saved (or doomed) when a king in waiting fell in love with them.
-She weighed them in his hands, then put the tract back where she had found it.
-His mother and Queçenne would prefer the stories, she told herself, not admitting to herself that she'd enjoy them too.
+She weighed them in her hands, then put the tract back where she had found it.
+Her mother and Queçenne would prefer the stories, she told herself, not admitting to herself that she'd enjoy them too.

 "Three rings," the bookseller said when Erileine asked its price.